Gettin' Jiggy wit It

 "Gettin' Jiggy wit It" is a song by American rapper and actor Will Smith, released as the third single from his debut solo album, Big Willie Style (1997).
 The verse is based around a sample of "He's the Greatest Dancer" by Sister Sledge, and the chorus is sampled from "Sang and Dance" by the Bar-Kays.
-Released on January 26, 1998, the song was Smith's second hit produced by Poke & Tone and L.E.S., who replaced his long-time partner Jazzy Jeff, though the record-scratching techniques of Jazzy Jeff can be heard in the song.
+Released in early 1998, the song was Smith's second hit produced by Poke & Tone and L.E.S., who replaced his long-time partner Jazzy Jeff, though the record-scratching techniques of Jazzy Jeff can be heard in the song.
+The record scratching is from Whistle's song "(Nothing Serious) Just Buggin'".

 The song spent three weeks at the top of the Billboard Hot 100 chart from March 14, 1998.
-It also won a Grammy Award in 1999 for the Best Rap Solo Performance.
+It also won the Grammy Award in 1999 for the Best Rap Solo Performance.
 It was ranked the 68th greatest song of the 1990s by VH1.
 However, it was ranked at number 19 on the list of AOL Radio's 100 Worst Songs Ever in 2010.
 The song was included in Pitchfork Media's 2010 list of "The Seven Worst U.S. No. 1 Singles of the 90s".

 Composition

 The song samples the 1979 Sister Sledge song "He's the Greatest Dancer".
 The "mama-uh, mama-uh, mama come closer" line is a reference to the song "Soul Makossa" by Manu Dibango, specifically the version adapted by Michael Jackson in "Wanna Be Startin' Somethin'"'s final bridge.
 The connotations associated with the expression getting jiggy were heavily influenced by this single.
 The term was originally a description of sexy fashion or style, but expanded to include dancing skill.

 Smith has attested in an interview that his inspiration to alter the meaning for the purpose of the song came from his association of the term "jiggy" with "jigaboo", a derogatory term for African-Americans, which made the literal meaning of the title "getting African-American with it" and which was meant to reference the popular folk-myth of an innate sense of rhythm in black folks.
 The co-opting of a once offensive word also was racially empowering.

+Nas ghost-writing "Gettin' Jiggy wit It" was a popular rumor in the 1990s, as the song's producers The Trackmasters had recently signed Nas to their label Trackmasters Entertainment.
+Nas later confirmed he was in the studio with Smith during the track's development and even suggested lines for the song, however insists that Smith wrote the entirety of the finished lyrics on his own.
+The Trackmasters corroborated Nas on Smith ultimately writing the lyrics on his own.
+Despite this confirmation, other music executives, including Steve Stoute, have maintained that Nas did indeed write the entirety of the lyrics.